mfaridi1394/BlueTeaming-Notes/WindowsDFIR.md

 ### Command line to use
 This would generate a csv timeline and an html summary report.
 Remember to start with core rules then core + and so on in order to widen threat hunt scope.
 Also use -U flag for utc, try without multiline(-M) as it adds more context
 -  hayabusa-2.10.1-win-x64.exe csv-timeline -d "C:\Users\CyberJunkie\Desktop\LogJammer\Event-Logs" --output test.csv -H test.html -U

+We can then use chainsaw to validate further or use evtxecmd(preferred) for more thorough analysis